Covid19 Employment Q&A for Businesses & Entrepreneurs

 Be flexible.
 And be consistent with the guidelines imposed by government.
 For example, if a second wave of virus hits and the government orders that in-person attendance in class will end, the law will not be on your side if you refuse a worker's request to work from home.
 Grant these requests - but on the understanding that your workers focus on their work duties throughout the workday.

-C. The City is now requiring that everyone entering my business must wear a mask.
+The City requires that everyone entering my business must wear a mask.
 I had enough trouble just getting all of my workers to wear masks - and now some are giving me pushback about requiring customers to wear masks.
 What should I do?

 Protect yourself and your business from the dual threats posed by the virus and City regulators: Go to the City website and print off the official mask notice.
 Post it on the outside of your door.
 Then explain to your staff that you are following City rules - which apply to you, to them, and to customers.